 Butler: While no geographic area is immune to COVID-19, many CCRCs have been successful in containing its spread and keeping the vast majority of residents and staff free of the virus.
 By strictly adhering to proven mitigation protocols, these CCRCs demonstrated the ability to act in a thorough, timely manner to support residents throughout this unprecedented public health emergency.

 As the population of American seniors continues to grow, so too will the demand for senior living options that anticipate public health threats and proactively address risk factors.
 It will be up to CCRCs to innovate and adapt in order to continue protecting the physical and emotional well-being of older Americans committed to maintaining active and engaged lifestyles.

 The COVID-19 pandemic has made clear that meeting this challenge is more than a professional responsibility.
 It is a moral obligation.

-Find your new home at an Erickson Living-managed community
+Find your new home at an Erickson Senior Living-managed community

-At Erickson Living-managed communities, you'll find world-class amenities and dedicated staff committed to helping seniors maintain good physical, mental, and emotional health—during an unprecedented health crisis and year round.
+At Erickson Senior Living-managed communities, you'll find world-class amenities and dedicated staff committed to helping seniors maintain good physical, mental, and emotional health—during an unprecedented health crisis and year-round.
 Find an independent senior living community in your area to discover the Erickson difference!